ibm-cloud-docs/appid/custom.md

 # Custom
 {: #custom-identity}

-You can use your own custom identity provider when you authenticate.
+You can use a custom identity provider when you authenticate.
 Your identity provider can conform to any authentication mechanism that is not specifically supported by {{site.data.keyword.appid_full}}, including proprietary.
 {: shortdesc}

 When {{site.data.keyword.appid_short_notm}} does not provide direct support for a particular identity provider, you can use the custom identity flow to bridge the authentication protocol to {{site.data.keyword.appid_short_notm}}'s existing authentication flow.
 For example, you want to use GitHub or LinkedIn to allow your users to sign in.
 You can use the identity provider's existing SDK to facilitate user authentication information before packaging and exchanging it with {{site.data.keyword.appid_short_notm}}.
 In many enterprise scenarios, a legacy identity provider might use its own custom authentication protocol, but you still want to leverage the capabilities of {{site.data.keyword.appid_short_notm}}.
 For this type of scenario, the custom identity flow provides a decoupled means of securely authenticating your users without exposing their credentials.